Companions to the Andrews-Gordon and Andrews-Bressoud Identities and Recent Conjectures of Capparelli, Meurman, Primc, and Primc: Introduction

 Take a moment to appreciate just how similar the bivariate multisum in Theorem~\ref{thm:mainresult1} is to the multisum of~\eqref{eq:AndGorxq}.
-The only difference is that the factor $x^{N_1+N_2+\cdots+N_{\ell}}$ has changed to $z^{n_1+n_2+\cdots+n_{\ell}}$, which can be rewritten as $z^{N_1}$.
-As an immediate corollary, by Theorem~\ref{thm:AndGor}.
+The only difference is that the factor $x^{N_1+N_2+\cdots+N_{\ell}}$ has changed to $z^{N_1}$.
+As an immediate corollary,